blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

 Some important things to note from the simulated run:
 * It does a bunch of checks on startup to make sure it is in a state that can run.
-* It shows the orders it would have placed, if this hadn't been a dry run.
+* It shows the orders it would have placed, if this hadn’t been a dry run.
 * It outputs a **lot** of information.
 You can turn that down with the parameters `--log-level INFO` or `--log-level WARNING` when you’re confident of the marketmaker’s operation.
 * It prints out some summary information about the current assets in the account.
 * It pulses every 30 seconds, deciding which orders to place and which to cancel